Select Your Tournament(s)

 To cancel, send email to info@tkethics.org please!
 The date we receive your email is the official cancellation date.
 If we reschedule or cancel the event, you can choose a full refund or transfer to the new date.

-Global AI Debates Senior Essay and Debate (14-18)
+Global AI Debates Essay and Debate (any age)

 *Note on word count: any citations/bibliography don’t count toward the word count total, essays exceeding the word count will not be considered!